-The assessment was revised and supplemented in 2006 by Washoe County.
-(See http://www.washoecounty.us/mgrsoff/fire-services/risk\hazard\assessment\communities.html.)
 While these reports provided useful information, they sometimes addressed large areas that encompassed multiple communities on a broad scale and did not always involve community stakeholders as required by the Healthy Forests Restoration Act.
 In addition, conditions have changed in some areas.
 For example, in some communities wildfire has changed fuel types; community fuelbreaks have been constructed; overgrown vegetation has significantly compromised residential defensible space; and/or a number of other changes have occured that require updating of the hazard assessment.
 This initial assessment, however, can provide useful information for the development of a CWPP.

-The Washoe County Community Wildfire Risk/Hazard Assessment provides useful information for communities beginning the CWPP process.
+The Community Wildfire Risk/Hazard Assessments provide useful information for communities beginning the CWPP process.

-Click on the image to view the assessment.
+Click on the image to view the assessment for your county/community.

-HOW TO BEGIN THE CWPP PROCESS
+HOW BEGIN THE CWPP PROCESS